feature-driven-architecture/spec/specification.md

 **Refactoring** - better understand the scope of a change.
 Gain much more confidence in changing a Feature by knowing it won't affect other Features.
 See what Features will be affected when changing a shared abstraction.

-**Experiments** - enable creating and removing experimental Features.what
+**Experiments** - enable creating and removing experimental Features.

 ## Non-goals